bplmaps/cartinal/guides/making-sense-maps-data/session-1/part-1.md

 ## Data as observations about the world

+* Data refers to **observations about the world that have been captured by humans and machines.**
 * You might have a strong association between the word "data" and "numbers in a computer."
 * Data is really a more general term about _information_.
-    * Medieval European maps, for example, were made up of "data" that were gathered from sources of evidence like the passages of the Bible.
+    * Medieval European maps were made up of "data" that were gathered from sources of evidence like the passages of the Bible.
+    * For example, what kinds of data would have been required by the mapmaker of this ["mappa mundi?"](https://collections.leventhalmap.org/search/commonwealth:q524n5934)

 <aside>